Table of Contents

 - 3 Biomedical Action of Zandu Satavarex

 - 6 Zandu Satavarex Dosage

 - 7 Suggestions, Contraindications, Interactions, Side-effects and Warnings

 Zandu Satavarex Granules is proprietary ayurvedic medicine from Zandu to improve lactation.
 Satavarex Ayurvedic medicine contains Shatavari, a well-known herb with galactagogue and tonic effect.

-Shatavari refers to the Root Powder of plant Asparagus racemosus (Satavar, Shatavari, or Shatamuli) and used in treatment of female reproductive system related problems, improving fertility and weakness.
+Shatavari refers to the Root Powder of the plant Asparagus racemosus (Satavar, Shatavari, or Shatamuli) and used in the treatment of female reproductive system related problems, improving fertility and weakness.
 Shatavari literally means who possesses a hundred of husbands or acceptable to many.
 Shatavari is considered Queen of herbs and is the primary herb recommended for female health.

 Satavarex is non -hormonal and natural medicine to boost lactation.
 There is no known side effect of this and is safe for mothers and baby.
 Here is given more about this medicine, such as benefits, indication/therapeutic uses, composition and dosage.

 - Manufacturer: Zandu

 - Availability: Available in all major Ayurvedic and chemist counters